qd-qd/vscode-cairo-extension/README.md

 - A new snippet for the `@raw_input` decorator
 - A new snippet for the `@raw_output` decorator
 - A new snippet that let you create a function that uses both the `@raw_input` and `@raw_output` decorators
-- An improvement that allows you to write a `storage_var` mapping more easily
+- An improvement that allows you to write a `@storage_var` mapping more easily